brentlintner/linus/README.md

 ### Project Specific Customization

-You can create a `.lin.md` file in your project root to customize the AI's behavior and context for that specific project.
+You can create a `.lin.md` file in your project root to customize the AI's behaviour and context for that specific project.
 This file can include instructions, context, or any other information you want the AI to consider when interacting with your project.

 ### Prompt Optimization